 Your Family’s Preferences

 This is where some of your preferences come in.
-If you are here, I’m guessing you want your baby to start sleeping through the night.
+If you are here, I’m guessing you want your baby to start sleeping through the night or at least sleeping longer stretches.
 This can allow you both

-Some mommas really love and enjoy the rocking to sleep or nursing to sleep phase, even if it does happen multiple times a night.
-If so, awesome!
-Just know that your baby will likely take longer to sleep through the night since they aren’t practicing the skills that help them accomplish this feat more quickly.
+Some parents really love and enjoy the rocking to sleep or nursing to sleep phase, even if it does happen multiple times a night.
+If this is working for everyone, awesome!
+There is no need to change anything.
+(Just know that your baby will likely take longer to sleep through the night since they aren’t practicing the skills that help them accomplish this milestone more quickly.)

 Whether it is 6 months, 10 months, 12 weeks or any other time, when you are ready to help your child learn the skills to fall asleep using their own independent strategies is the most likely time that your child will begin to sleep through the night.

-Because it is a learning process and everyone has different learning styles, some babies may need more help or a bigger push in the learning process than others.
+Learning to fall and stay asleep independently is a learning process.
+Everyone has different learning styles, so some babies may need more help or a bigger push in the learning process than others.
 Some seem to learn the skills without much help or push from their parents.
 If you’ve got one of these babies, woohoo!
-If not (and I would say the majority of babies fall into this category), they just need some help practicing so that their brains and bodies begin to rely on their own independent actions and strategies as what they associate and rely on to fall asleep.
+If not, your baby may just need some help practicing so that their brains and bodies begin to rely on their own independent actions and strategies as what they associate and rely on to fall asleep.

 I’m ready to help baby sleep through the night, now what?

 Make sure everyone feels comfortable with the plan and sticking with it.
-Consistency is what your baby needs to really learn these new skills.
-They need the chance to practice.
+Consistency is a big piece of what your baby needs to really learn these new skills.
+They need the opportunity to practice.
 They also need to know what to expect, so changing the plan or deviating from it just confuses them more because they don’t know if they should be practicing or just waiting for someone to swoop in and save them from the challenging process of learning something new.

 Real talk: This stuff is hard

 Know that it might be pretty hard, difficult or really, really hard.
 It depends on your baby because change and learning new things are hard no matter what the change is or what the skill you are learning is.
-Everyone has their own reaction to change and learning new things.
+No one really loves change and babies are the same.
+The way babies communicate their feelings about this is through tears.
+These understandably can make staying calm, confident and consistent with changes very challenging.

 If you are worried you won’t be able to stay consistent (because this can be even harder when you are sleep-deprived) or you just have no idea where to start but you know you are ready to start, there is